lzwjava/blog-source/original/2025-01-18-structure-en.md

 I've been thinking about structural stability recently, particularly after noticing how the height of my projector stand impacts its balance.
 When the stand is extended, the heavy projector becomes much more susceptible to tipping.
 Even a slight 10 cm increase in height, if the projector isn't perfectly level, dramatically increases the force on the base, making the entire setup prone to falling.

+That's why when people build very high buildings, they have to stretch a lot across the land.
+So the structures are solid to prevent them from falling down.

 This experience with the projector stand's instability reminded me of J. E. Gordon's book, *Structures: Or Why Things Don't Fall Down*, which I'm hoping to read soon.

 {: .centered }